-Aspect J^2 is an extension to the Java language, and facilitates combining aspect-oriented programming with the object-oriented programming in Java.
+$AspectJ^2$ is an extension to the Java language, and facilitates combining aspect-oriented programming with the object-oriented programming in Java.

 Aspect-oriented programming is a programming paradigm that is meant to isolate so-called cross-cutting concerns into their own modules.
-These cross-cutting concerns are functionalities that spans over multiple classes, but may not belong naturally in any of them.
-It can be functionality that does not concern the business logic of an application, and thus may be a burden when entangled with parts of the source code it does not really belong.
-Examples include logging, debugging, optimization and security.
+These cross-cutting concerns are functionalities that spans over multiple classes, and thus does not belong naturally in any of them.
+It can also be functionality that does not concern the business logic of an application, and thus may be a burden when entangled in parts of the source code it does not really belong.
+Examples include logging, debugging, optimizations and security.

-Aspects are interacting with other modules by defining advices.
-The concept of an advice is known from both aspect-oriented and functional programming [14].
-It is a function that modifies another function when the latter is run.
+Aspects is interacting with other modules by defining advices.
 An advice in AspectJ is somewhat similar to a method in Java.
 It is meant to alter the behavior of other methods, and contains a body that is executed when it is applied.

 An advice can be applied at a defined pointcut.
 A pointcut picks out one or more join points.
 A join point is a well-defined point in the execution of a program.
 It can occur when calling a method defined for a particular class, when calling all methods with the same name, accessing/assigning to a particular field of a given class and so on.
-An advice can be declared to run both before, after returning from a pointcut, when there is thrown an exception in the pointcut or after the pointcut either returns or throws an exception.
+An advice can be declared to run both before, after returning from a pointcut or when there is thrown an exception in the pointcut.
 In addition to picking out join points, a pointcut can also bind variables from its context, so they can be accessed in the body of an advice.
-An example of a pointcut and an advice is found in listing 8 on the facing page.
+An example of a pointcut and an advice is found in listing 4 on page 43.